-Self-Checks.
-These analytical self-assessment questions appear at the end of each module.
+Self-Checks are analytical self-assessment questions that appear at the end of each module.
+They "click to reveal" an answer in the web view so students can check their understanding before moving on to the next module.
+Self-Check questions are not simple look-up questions.
 They push the student to think beyond what is said in the text.
 Self-Check questions are designed for formative (rather than summative) assessment.
 The questions and answers are explained so that students feel like they are being walked through the problem.

-Review Questions.
-These are simple recall questions from the chapter and are in open-response format (not multiple choice or true/false).
+Review Questions have been retained from Taylor's version, and are simple recall questions from the chapter in open-response format (not multiple choice or true/false).
 The answers can be looked up in the text.

-Critical Thinking Questions.
-These higher-level, conceptual questions ask students to demonstrate their understanding by applying what they have learned in different contexts.
-They ask for reasoning about the concepts in a manner that will help prepare students for the $\operatorname{AP}^{\circledast}$ exam.
+Critical Thinking Questions are new higher-level, conceptual questions that ask students to demonstrate their understanding by applying what they have learned in different contexts.
+They ask for outside-the-box thinking, for reasoning about the concepts.
+They push the student to places they wouldn't have thought of going themselves.

-Problems.
-These exercises give students additional practice working with the analytic and computational concepts in the module.
+Problems are exercises that give students additional practice working with the analytic and computational concepts in the module.